 Always dry off your BMW wheels using a soft, lint-free, and non-scratch microfiber cloth that does not harm the wheel surface.
 Avoid using cleaning clothes with materials such as heavy polyester thread because it can scratch your car.

-Step 5: Apply Wheel Wax and Sealant
+Step 6.5: Apply Wheel Wax and Sealant on Rims

 Many people like to dry off the wheels and give them a good polish with a layer of sealant for protection after the car wash.

 Check with the vendor if you are not sure.
 Waxing the wheels not only make them look new and shiny, but more importantly, they can prevent your wheels from dust, road-salt or grease buildup and erosion.

 Wheel sealant can be used interchangeably as wheel wax, although they are not entirely the same in their properties.
 Sealant usually requires less frequent application than wax and is described as more robust and has higher wear resistance.

 How to Apply Wheel Wax and Sealant

 When using sealant and wax together, experts advise applying sealant first since it takes longer to break down than wax.
 Always check the product descriptions to make sure that the sealant and wax you are using can be safely used together.

 During application, use a soft microfiber cloth or applicator pad to apply wheel sealant or wax thoroughly.
 Each wheel polish, wax or sealant works differently, so read the instructions carefully to check how long the product will last before re-applying.